dabapps/django-readers/README.md

     return queryset.filter(name="djunc")
 ```

-These functions are used to encapsulate database query logic, where traditionally a custom queryset method would be used.
+These functions are used to encapsulate database query logic which would traditionally live in a custom queryset method.

 `djunc` provides a library of functions (under `djunc.qs`) which mirror all the default methods on the base `QuerySet` that return a new queryset.

-Queryset functions can be combined with the `pipe` function (named following standard functional programming parlance). `qs.pipe` returns a new queryset function that calls each function in its argument list in turn, passing the return value of each as the argument of the next.
+Queryset functions can be combined with the `pipe` function (named following standard functional programming parlance). `qs.pipe` returns a new queryset function that calls each function in its argument list in turn, passing the return value of the first as the argument of the second, and so on.
 It literally "pipes" your queryset through its list of functions.

 ```python
 from djunc import qs